 Integrations are used to connect your Shippable CI or CD workflows to third party platforms or services and manage secrets that might be needed by your applications.
-They are owned by users of our platform and the scope feature allows you to decide which organizations/repos have access to use it in their DevOps activities.
+Examples are tokens, keys, passwords, or even key-value pairs.

 - Amazon ECS